OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log0_setting-up.markdown

 Enough talk, let's rock.
 First, we'll create our web page in HTML and make it access our JavaScript file.
 That'll be more or less all that our HTML will be doing, everything else will be done in JavaScript.

 If you know a bit HTML, nothing will be of a surprise here.
-If you don't ... you might want to check it out elsewhere later because it's out of scope of this workshop :p In short, we create a HTML document, in the header we load two scripts (a library, and your code on the JavaScript frame), then we just style a bit the body, create a canvas where we'll be drawing and call a function called `main()` when the body will have finished loading.
+If you don't ... you might want to check it out elsewhere later because it's out of scope of this workshop :p In short, we create a HTML document.
+In the header we first import a library and create a place with the JavasScript code you'll be typing yourself, for now only a function called `main`.
+Then we just style a bit the body, create a canvas where we'll be drawing and ask to call the previously defined `main()` function when the body will have finished loading.

 ~~~ HTML